wispl/wispl.github.io/content/archive/websetup.md

 ---
 title: Web Setup
 date: 2024-08-08
-abstract: DIY site, or how I subjected myself to gymnastics create a website.
+description: DIY site, or how I subjected myself to gymnastics create a website.
 ---

 Notes for how to setup this website.
 Unfortunately or fortunately, no static